Firmament-Autopilot/FMT-DOCS/docs/introduction/download.md

 ### Construction Tool

-FMT employs SCons as its construction tool, which serves as an enhanced and cross-platform alternative to the traditional Make utility.
+FMT employs [SCons](https://scons.org/) as its construction tool, which serves as an enhanced and cross-platform alternative to the traditional Make utility.
 SCons configuration files are written in Python, offering a user-friendly and powerful approach to address build-related challenges.
 Python's flexibility and ease of use make configuring the build process a more intuitive and efficient experience.
 With SCons, developers can enjoy a streamlined and effective build system that adapts smoothly across different platforms.

 Prior to installing SCons, it is essential to verify whether Python 3 is already installed on your system.
-If you don't have Python 3 installed, you can download it from [the official website](https://www.python.org/downloads/).
+If you don't have Python 3 installed, you can download it from [here](https://www.python.org/downloads/).
 Python serves as a prerequisite for SCons, as SCons configuration files are written in Python scripts.
 Once Python 3 is installed, you can proceed with the installation of SCons to enable a smoother and more efficient build process for your projects.

 After ensuring that Python 3 is installed on your system, follow these steps in the terminal: